Blonde on Blonde: Reappraisal and legacy

 That sense of crossing cultural boundaries was, for Al Kooper, at the heart of Blonde on Blonde: "[Bob Dylan] was the quintessential New York hipster—what was he doing in Nashville?
 It didn't make any sense whatsoever.
 But you take those two elements, pour them into a test tube, and it just exploded."
 For Mike Marqusee, Dylan had succeeded in combining traditional blues material with modernist literary techniques: "[Dylan] took inherited idioms and boosted them into a modernist stratosphere.
 'Pledging My Time' and 'Obviously 5 Believers' adhered to blues patterns that were venerable when Dylan first encountered them in the mid-fifties (both begin with the ritual Delta invocation of "early in the mornin").
 Yet like 'Visions of Johanna' or 'Memphis Blues Again', these songs are beyond category.
 They are allusive, repetitive, jaggedly abstract compositions that defy reduction."

-Blonde on Blonde has been consistently ranked high in critics' polls of the greatest albums of all time.
-According to Acclaimed Music, it is the 9th most ranked album on all-time lists.
+Blonde on Blonde has been ranked high in critics' polls of the greatest albums of all time.
 In 1974, the writers of NME voted Blonde on Blonde the number-two album of all time.
 It was ranked second in the 1978 book Critic's Choice: Top 200 Albums and third in the 1987 edition.
 In 1997 the album was placed at number 16 in a "Music of the Millennium" poll conducted by HMV, Channel 4, The Guardian and Classic FM.
 In 2006, Time magazine included the record on their 100 All-Time Albums list.
 In 2003, the album was ranked number nine on Rolling Stone magazine's list of "The 500 Greatest Albums of All Time", maintaining the rating in a 2012 revised list, while dropping to number 38 in 2020.
 In 2004, two songs from the album also appeared on the magazine's list of "The 500 Greatest Songs of All Time": "Just Like a Woman" ranked number 230 and "Visions of Johanna" number 404.500 Greatest Songs of All Time (2004): 401–500 (When Rolling Stone updated this list in 2010, "Just Like a Woman" dropped to number 232 and "Visions of Johanna" to number 413.
-Then in 2021, "Visions of Johanna" was re-ranked at number 317.)500 Greatest Songs of All Time (2010): No. 413 "Visions of Johanna" The album was additionally included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings—published in Christgau's Record Guide: Rock Albums of the Seventies (1981)—and in critic Robert Dimery's book 1001 Albums You Must Hear Before You Die.
+Then in 2021, "Visions of Johanna" was re-ranked at number 317.)500 Greatest Songs of All Time (2010): No. 413 "Visions of Johanna" The album was included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings—published in Christgau's Record Guide: Rock Albums of the Seventies (1981)—and in critic Robert Dimery's book 1001 Albums You Must Hear Before You Die.
 It was voted number 33 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 It was inducted into the Grammy Hall of Fame in 1999.

-When Dylan was awarded the Nobel Prize for Literature in 2016, Swedish Academy Secretary Sara Danius, when asked how to evaluate Dylan's literary merit, suggested listening first to "Blonde on Blonde."
+When Dylan was awarded the Nobel Prize for Literature in 2016, Swedish Academy Secretary Sara Danius, when asked how to evaluate Dylan's literary merit, suggested listening first to Blonde on Blonde.

 Track listing

-All songs are written by Bob Dylan.